kode4food/interpol/doc/Language_Reference.md

 ## System Modules

-### array
+### list
-Provides functionality for manipulating arrays and tuples.
+Provides functionality for manipulating lists.

 #### first(array)
 Returns the first item of the provided array (or `null` if the array is empty).